 10. Soviet exports of natural gas, including 1.6 billion cubic metres to Austria (the only Western recipient), remained relatively low (5 billion) in 1972.
-They were counterbalanced by imports at double the volume (8.2 billion cubic metres from Iran, 2.8 from Afghanistan) and half the price.
+They were counterbalanced by imports at double the volume (8.2 billion cubic metres from Iran, 2.8 from Afghanistan) and half the price at which the USSR sells it.

-FUTURE PROSPECTS D.
+D. FUTURE PROSPECTS

-- Prospects do not seem favourable for substantially increased exports of Soviet oil to NATO and industrialized Western countries in 1973 or 1974 over the 43-million-ton level For 1973, Soviet production of crude (421 million tons, according to preliminary figures) was 8 million tons below Five-Year-Plan targets.
+- It does not seem that exports of Soviet oil to NATO and industrialized Western countries in 1973 or 1974 will be substantially above the 43-million-ton level of 1972.
+1973, Soviet production of crude (421 million tons, according to preliminary figures) was 8 million tons below Five-Year-Plan targets.
 Deliveries were reportedly behind schedule to various Western countries.
-For 1974, while indicating that existing oil contracts will be carried out, several Soviet spokesmen have publicly warned Western customers that, in future agreements, prices will be based on world trends and (with the exception of Siberian oil projects that would involve considerable time and Western credits) volume will probably not be increased.
+For 1974, while indicating that existing oil contracts will be carried out, several Soviet spokesmen have publicly warned Western customers that, in future agreements, prices will be based on world trends and (with the exception of possible Siberian oil projects that would involve considerable time and presumably require Western credits) volume will probably not be increased.
 In a recent agreement on 1974 deliveries to Finland, usually a favoured customer, Soviet products' prices were raised more than three times although volume was held almost even at 3.1 million tons. - The apparent Soviet reluctance to raise oil export volume to the West in the near future may reflect continuing production and transport problems at home and also the recent surge in oil market prices, which may affect Soviet exporting propensities in three ways.
 First, price increases may encourage the USSR to adopt a speculative approach to the petroleum market, delaying volume commitments in the hopes of further price-rises.
-Second, rising oil prices tend to increase demands for Soviet oil by Eastern Europe, whose requirements are rising faster than originally anticipated.
+Second, rising oil prices tend to increase demands for Soviet oil by other Communist countries, whose requirements are rising faster than earlier anticipated.
 The oil of the USSR, obtainable by its allies on barter terms, is now rendered doubly more attractive by the rise in costs of acquiring alternative supplies payable largely in hard currency.
 Finally, this price increase may weaken Soviet interest in increasing the volume of oil exports to the West.
-Expansion of such exports for the sake of hard-currency earnings is of course a high Soviet priority but oil development costs are high and the USSR is also beset by other high-priority demands (domestic as well as East European) on its limited oil and investment resources.
-Moreover, substantially increased earnings are obtainable without volume increases at the present world oil price of say between \$7 and \$10 per barrel; if applied to the export volumes of 1972, it could quadruple Soviet earnings, raising them possibly to 3.1 billion roubles for the

-50 million tons sold to non-Communist countries and to \$2.3 billion for the 33-million-tons that were sold for hard currency.
+Expansion of such exports for the sake of hard-currency earnings is of course a high Soviet priority but oil development costs are high and the USSR is also beset by other highpriority demands (domestic as well as East European) on its limited oil and investment resources.
+Moreover, substantially increased earnings are obtainable without volume increases at the present world oil price of say between \$9 and \$12 per barrel; if applied to the export volumes of 1972, it could more than quadruple Soviet earnings, raising them possibly to \$2.8 billion for the 33 million tons that were sold for hard currency.
 As the recent agreement with Finland indicates, the USSR, like other oil-exporting countries, clearly intends to take corresponding advantage.
-This change to a seller's market tends to throw a new light on possible industrial-cooperation agreements on hydrocarbon development under discussion between Western companies and the USSR, the latter no doubt stiffening the terms under which it is prepared to deal with the West.
+This change in the market tends to throw a new light on possible industrial-cooperation agreements on hydrocarbon development under discussion between Western companies and the USSR, the latter no doubt trying to improve its bargaining position.